splunk/public-o11y-docs/gdi/opentelemetry/otel-other/other-ingestion-collectd.rst

 Follow these steps to install and configure the collectd daemon:

 #.
-Install collectd as a Debian package in your host
+Install collectd as a Debian or Yum package in your host
 #.
 Configure the daemon to ingest free disk related metrics through `collectd/metrics.conf`
 #.
 Configure the daemon to send data over HTTP using `collectd/http.conf`